- Hunting Hours

 - All Terrain Vehicle (ATV) Laws

-- One-half hour before sunrise to one-half hour after sunset for nonmigratory birds and game animals except during spring turkey season.
+- One half-hour before sunrise to one-half hour after sunset for nonmigratory birds and game animals except during spring turkey

-- One-half hour before sunrise until 12 noon during spring gobbler season, except the last 13 days when the hunting hours are 1/2 hour before sunrise until sunset.
+- One half-hour before sunrise until 12 noon during spring turkey season, except the last 20 days when the hunting hours are one half hour before sunrise until sunset.

 - Bobcats, foxes, raccoons, and opossums may be hunted by day or night during authorized seasons.